 the Climate and Energy Economics Project

-To respond to the need for objective and timely climate policy analysis, the Economic Studies program at Brookings has developed the Climate and Energy Economics Project.
-Our purpose is to develop and promote environmentally sound, economically efficient approaches to reducing human-induced risks to the earth’s climate.
-We focus on the economics of potential domestic cap-and-trade approaches and how U.S. commitments might play into a global agreement.
-The Climate and Energy Economics Project (CEEP) is led by co-directors Warwick McKibbin and Pete Wilcoxen, and also includes Adele Morris, policy director for CEEP.
+To respond to the need for objective and timely climate policy analysis, the Economic Studies program at Brookings developed the Climate and Energy Economics Project, which ran from 1997 to 2021.
+Our purpose was to develop and promote environmentally sound, economically efficient approaches to reducing human-induced risks to the earth’s climate.
+We focused on the economics of potential domestic cap-and-trade approaches and how U.S. commitments might play into a global agreement.
+The Climate and Energy Economics Project (CEEP) was led by co-directors Warwick McKibbin and Pete Wilcoxen, and also included Adele Morris, policy director for CEEP.
+For more recent related research, please visit the Center on Regulation and Markets and Brookings Initiative on Climate Research and Action.